 In calculating the issue price and the redemption price for the units, the Depositary determines on each valuation date, with the participation of the Company, the value of the assets owned by the fund less any liabilities of the fund (the "net asset value").

-The result of dividing the net asset value thus determined by the number of units issued is the value of each unit (the "net asset value per unit")
+Dividing the net asset value thus determined by the number of units issued gives the net asset value per unit.